newrelic/newrelic-ruby-agent/DOCKER.md

-# Testing With Docker
+# Using Docker with the New Relic Ruby Agent

-These instructions will guide you through the process of setting up Docker to perform tests while developing on the New Relic Agent.
-Doing so can provide you with a consistent experience shared with other developers that helps to avoid developer computer specific issues.
+These instructions will guide you through the process of setting up Docker for use with developing the New Relic Ruby Agent.
+The use of Docker containers can provide for a consistent experience free from machine specific issues.

-*NOTE:* Currently, fewer than 100% of the functional tests pass when ran under Docker.
-We are working to address the related compatibility issues.

 ## Install Docker